YottaDB/YDBDoc/ProgGuide/commands.rst

 **"JNLFLUSH"[:region]**

 Writes or flushes journaling buffers associated with the given region to permanent storage, for example, to disk.
-If the VIEW "JNLFLUSH" does not specify the optional region, YottaDB/GT.M flushes all journaled regions of the current Global Directory.
+If the VIEW "JNLFLUSH" does not specify the optional region, YottaDB flushes all journaled regions of the current Global Directory.

-Normally YottaDB/GT.M writes journal buffers when it completes a transaction (unless TRANSACTIONID="BATCH"), fills the journal buffer or when some period of time passes with no journal activity.
+Normally YottaDB writes journal buffers when it completes a transaction (unless TRANSACTIONID="BATCH"), fills the journal buffer or when some period of time passes with no journal activity.

 **JNLWAIT**

 Causes a process to pause until its journaling buffers have been written.
-JNLWAIT ensures that YottaDB/GT.M successfully transfers all database updates issued by the process to the journal file before the process continues.
-Normally, YottaDB/GT.M performs journal buffer writes synchronously for TP updates, and asynchronously, while the process continues execution, for non-TP updates or TP updates with TRANSACTIONID=BATCH.
+JNLWAIT ensures that YottaDB successfully transfers all database updates issued by the process to the journal file before the process continues.
+Normally, YottaDB performs journal buffer writes synchronously for TP updates, and asynchronously, while the process continues execution, for non-TP updates or TP updates with TRANSACTIONID=BATCH.

 JNLWAIT operates only on those regions for which the current process has opened journal files.
-As all the journal activity for a TP transaction occurs at commit time, YottaDB/GT.M ignores JNLWAIT when inside a TP TRANSACTION ($TLEVEL > 0).
-For more information on journaling, refer to the "YottaDB/GT.M Journaling" chapter in the Administration and Operations Guide.
+As all the journal activity for a TP transaction occurs at commit time, YottaDB ignores JNLWAIT when inside a TP TRANSACTION ($TLEVEL > 0).
+For more information on journaling, refer to the `"YottaDB Journaling" chapter in the Administration and Operations Guide <https://docs.yottadb.com/AdminOpsGuide/ydbjournal.html>`_.

 **"JOBPID":"value"**